-Prep was introduced into Queensland schools in 2007.
-From 2017, Queensland children are required to undertake Prep prior to Year 1.
+Queensland children are required to undertake Prep prior to Year 1.
 Prep is a full-time program that children attend from Monday to Friday during normal school hours, generally from 9am to 3pm.

-Children must be aged 5 years by 30 June in the year they start Prep.
+To be eligible for Prep, children must be aged 5 years by 30 June in the year they start Prep.

 Prep is the start of the early stage of learning which continues until Year 2.
 It is available in all Queensland state schools and most non-state schools offering a primary program.